JoseAntonioParedes/JoseAntonioParedes/README.md

 ### Hi there 👋

-🔭 I’m currently working on MVC5 .NET Web solutions and I would like to evolve to Angular JS technologies.
+🔭 I’m currently working on .NET MVC Web solutions and I would like to evolve to SPA technologies (Angular or Blazor).

-🌱 I’m currently learning DevOps architectures and technologies like Kubernetes, Jenkins...
-Ansible and Bamboo were my first contact elements on these matters.
+🌱 I’m allways improving on DevOps (Ansible with Bamboo), Modern Architectures (DDD, Hexagonal...) and Management.

 ⚡ Fun fact: I studied and graduated on Philosophy before applying for developing jobs.